Alcoholic Liver Cirrhosis: Strictly An Alcohol-Driven Health Complication

 The swift increase in alcohol-led mortality rates points towards new challenges in addressing preventable liver disorders among young people.
 Although the treatment for cirrhosis differs with the causal agent and the level of loss, lifestyle changes or pharmacological treatment is a must for recovery.
 Inhibiting further loss and minimizing the complications due to liver cirrhosis is the primary aim of treatment for alcoholic liver cirrhosis.

-It is typically recommended that those who develop live cirrhosis due to alcohol engage in regular exercises, eat a healthy diet, limit their intake of salt, take any prescribed medications, supplements, vaccinations, etc. It is also highly important for people who have liver cirrhosis to refrain from alcohol consumption altogether as it is the foundation to stop further advancement of the disease.
+It is typically recommended that those who develop live cirrhosis due to alcohol engage in regular exercises, eat a healthy diet, limit their intake of salt, and take any prescribed medications, supplements, vaccinations, etc. It is also highly important for people who have liver cirrhosis to refrain from alcohol consumption altogether as it is the foundation to stop the further advancement of the disease.

 Alcoholism Treatment Programs at AKUA Mind & Body

 Alcoholism is a distempering problem worldwide, especially in America where millions of people have broken down due to the disease.
-Six people died in the U.S. every day between 2010 and 2012 due to alcohol poisoning or heavy drinking within a short time span, per the Center for Disease Control and Prevention (CDC).
-Although alcoholism is a deadly, lifelong and severe condition, one can remarkably reverse its effects through proper treatment.
+Six people died in the U.S. every day between 2010 and 2012 due to alcohol poisoning or heavy drinking within a short time span, per the Centers for Disease Control and Prevention (CDC).
+Although alcoholism is a deadly, lifelong, and severe condition, one can remarkably reverse its effects through proper treatment.

-AKUA Mind & Body offers three levels of care for addiction treatment: detox, residential treatment and an intensive outpatient program (IOP).
+AKUA Mind & Body offers three levels of care for addiction treatment: detox, residential treatment, and an intensive outpatient program (IOP).
 Our treatment programs for alcohol abuse and dependence are tailored to meet clients’ specific needs and include a combination of holistic and evidence-based treatments, aligned with our East-meets-West approach.
-If you or someone you know is dealing with an alcohol use disorder and is keen to get the treatment, you can contact our confidential Admissions Line at 833-AKUA-NOW.
+If you or someone you know is dealing with an alcohol use disorder and is keen to get treatment, you can contact our confidential Admissions Line at 833-AKUA-NOW.

 References: